carlosrojasquiroz/SummerReport/README.md

 ### Datasets
 - `Argentina_DataSet.xlsx`: This file contains information on the Argentinean economy, like dates on financial crises, debt to GDP ratio, TFP, investment, net exports, real exchange rate, sovereign spreads, among others.
-- `CountriesDefault.xlsx`: Information of tradable and nontradable GDPs for the following defaulters (default year in parenthesis):
+- `CountriesDefault.xlsx`: Information of tradable and nontradable GDPs for the following defaulters (year of the sovereign default event in parenthesis):
     -  🇦🇷 Argentina (2002)
     -  🇨🇱 Chile (1983)
     -  🇨🇷 Costa Rica (1981)